awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-byoi-launch.md

 # Launch a custom SageMaker image in Amazon SageMaker Studio<a name="studio-byoi-launch"></a>

-After you create your custom SageMaker image and attach it to your domain, the custom image and kernel appear in selectors in the **Change environment** dialog box of the Studio Launcher\.
+After you create your custom SageMaker image and attach it to your domain or shared space, the custom image and kernel appear in selectors in the **Change environment** dialog box of the Studio Launcher\.

 **To launch and select your custom image and kernel**